evgenii-erokhin/python_scripts/website_status_checker/README.md

 ## Simple resource monitor

-This script checks the availability of a website every 5 minutes and sends notifications to Telegram chat if the status of a website has changed.
+This script checks the availability of the website every 5 minutes and sends notifications to the Telegram chat if the website status has changed from available to unavailable.
+And if the website is working again, the script notifies that the website is working again.

+This script can be used as a simple additional monitoring tool.
 ### Requirements
 - requests
 - python-dotenv